 Sometimes stern paddlers get a tunnel vision of the path they are aiming for and forget to vocalize their thinking so the bow may need to ask questions about the line.
 There are also often several routes down a rapid, so the bow paddler may need to confirm with the stern which route is being taken.
 "We going right or left up here?"

 And at times, mostly when other options are available, a bow paddler can balk at directions and make it clear they are not comfortable with a chosen path.
 "I don't think we'll make that.
 Can we eddy out and look?"
 They may even make an alternate suggestion.
 "I think we can go right through to the right of that large rock."
-But in the end, it's the stern paddler who has to make the final call lest the boat ends up wrapped on a rock due to poor communication.
+When a quick decision needs to be made, it's the stern paddler who has to make the call lest the boat ends up wrapped on a rock due to poor communication.

 The roar of whitewater can make it difficult for paddle partners to hear each other.
 It's especially difficult for the stern paddler to hear the bow paddler who's mouth is facing the opposite direction.
 It's a good idea for the bow paddler to turn their head partially to the side when hollering back at the stern.
 It makes it much easier for the stern to hear.
 Always speak louder than you think is needed, especially if you have a quiet voice to begin with.